Cubs vs. Nationals Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Hayden Wesneski (2-1) will take the mound for the Cubs, his sixth start of the season.
+- Marcus Stroman (2-2) will take the mound for the Cubs, his seventh start of the season.

-- In five starts this season, he's earned a quality start in one of them.
+- He has started six games this season, earning a quality start (6 or more IP, 3 or fewer ER) in five of them.

-- Wesneski has started five games this season, and he's lasted five or more innings two times.
-He averages 4.4 innings per appearance.
+- Stroman has six starts in a row of five innings or more.

 |Opponent